Citizen Fire Academy

 The Citizen Fire Academy is an 8-week program designed to open the lines of communication between the Bryan Fire Department and the community.
 The course provides a comprehensive overview of how the department operates and the types of services it offers.
 There will be hands-on activities as well as a live fire burn at the end of the program.
 In addition, the alumni of this program are invited and encouraged to continue to assist the Bryan Fire Department.

-Thank you for your interest, but registration for the 2014 Citizen Fire Academy is full.
+Thank you for your interest, but registration for the 2016 Citizen Fire Academy is closed.
 Please check back next year.

 - One session per year